Here’s how wars have changed modern medicine

 Perhaps the most understated medical advancement of all is the invention and development of chemotherapy against cancer cells.
 It was soon found that healthy cells were killed by poisonous gases.
 Researchers began to capture that movement and adapt it toward malignant cells, rather than healthy ones.
 This took time and plenty of research, but chemotherapy still traces its roots back to WWII.

-Notably, many of these advancements are still used today and have been able to be updated and refined as medical technologies have continued to advance.
+Notably, many of these advancements are still used today and have been able to be updated and refined as modern medicine and medical technologies have continued to advance.